rjsamson/stockfighter/README.md

 automatically fetch level info such as ticker, venue, and account, and also poll the GM server regularly and return level and game information.

-Support for websockets is not yet included, but will likely be added soon.
+Support for the websockets API is also available

 ## Usage